gitpod-io/gitpod-docs/src/30_Workspaces.md

 # Workspaces

 A workspace is what you code in, it consists of the files, configuration and the underlying docker file.
-Workspace are creaated on the fly driven by convention and configuration.
+Workspace are created on the fly driven by convention and configuration.

 A Gitpod workspace can be created from any GitHub project, branch, issue, or pull request.
 Very